sbingler/hsts-tracking-prevention-spec/draft-bingler-hsts-tracking-prevention.md

    Otherwise, if the substring...
 ~~~

-{Section 2.4.1.1 of RFC6797} step 4 may also need to be rewritten in a similar
-fashion.

 ### Prevent Servers From Retrieving Tracking Data.

 To allow user agents the option of preventing hosts they believe are tracking